artontray/screenshot-frontend/README.md

 * The Text of the App is provided by me
 * The favicon came from [Favicon](https://favicon.io/)
 * The Public part of the App is directly inspired by The Code Institute's Moments walkthrough project.
+Some very usefull components have been used in this project as :
+  - utils.js (all about the TokenTimestamp functionalities)
+  - Profile Context (Share the Profile data with all other component of the app)
+  - Asset.js (providing the loading image)
+  - axiosDefault.js ( Provide the connection with back-end API)
+  - useRedirect.js (enable the prevention of access to certain pages for authenticated users or unauthenticated users.)
+  - CurrentUserContext.js (Provide the status of the current user to display the apropriate content)
+  - useClickOutsideToggle.js (manage the behavior of the Menu when it is opened with burger icons : small screens )

 * The images on the App has been created with [Bitmoji](https://www.bitmoji.com/)
 * The Gif in this readme file have been created with [Veed.io](https://veed.io/)